 The speaker explains in the eighth stanza of ‘Exposure’ that he was reminded of “The diamond absolutes” of his life.
 These appear to be things that are much more uplifting, those that cannot change depending on the political or social environment.
 Perhaps they are successes that he had previously and that cannot be taken away from him.
 The main “absolute” that the speaker, and perhaps Heaney himself, is concerned with is his ability to speak.

-In the ninth stanza the speaker remembers the terrible events that have occurred around him.
+In the ninth stanza, the speaker remembers the terrible events that have occurred around him.
 Many of these seem to be connected to people he knew.
-This has resulted in survivors’s guilt.
+This has resulted in survivors’ guilt.
 He has escaped from the “massacre” and found sanctuary in the woods.
 It is interesting to note how the speaker states that he is “Taking protective colouring / From bole and bark.”
-This is a reference to the bark and truck of a tree.
+This is a reference to the bark and trunk of a tree.
 These are the allies who in the end, in moments of terror, he clung to.

 The comet’s pulsing rose.